Recently Viewed

 - Mercado Ferreira Borges - Built in 1885 by order of the City Council to replace the old Mercado da Ribeira (Ribeira Market), it operated as a market for a short time and has since been used for various purposes.
 It is an important example of iron architecture in Porto, later renovated to become an entertainment venue, now home to the Hard Club.

 - Alfândega Porto Congress Centre - A neoclassical building constructed in the 19th century, designed by engineer Jean F. G. Colson.
-It features two facades, one facing the Douro River and one facing the city.
-Notable are the structural solutions that used iron in conjunction with other materials—stone, brick, or wood—depending on the functionality of the different spaces.
-In 1987, it was decided to house the future Museum of Transport and Communications in the building belonging to the Association with the same name.
+It features two facades, one facing the Douro River and the other facing the city.
+Notable are the structural solutions that incorporate iron with other materials—stone, brick, or wood—depending on the functionality of different spaces.
+In 1987, it was decided to house the future Museum of Transport and Communications in the building, belonging to the Association with the same name.
 Restoration and adaptation works were carried out according to the project by architect Eduardo Souto Moura.
 The Association for the Transport and Communications Museum (Associação para o Museu dos Transportes e Comunicações-A.M.T.C) also manages a Congress Centre, spread across various areas in the Building of Alfândega Nova do Porto.

 - Igreja dos Carmelitas - A 17th-century church with a classical façade dating from the 1850s.
 The project is attributed to architect/painter Nicolau Nasoni.
 The altarpiece, in Porto rococo style, was considered a stylistically revolutionary piece.
 The building is designated a national monument.

-- Jardim de João Chagas - Better known as Cordoaria Garden, this garden has been called João Chagas Garden since 1924.
-Its popular name comes from the rope makers who worked here for about 200 years.
+- Jardim de João Chagas - Commonly known as Cordoaria Garden, it has been called João Chagas Garden since 1924.
+The name by which it is best known is due to the activity of the rope makers who worked here for about 200 years.
 In the 19th century, the Municipality decided to transform the Praça da Cordoaria into a public area.
-The project, by German landscaper Emile David, was built in 1865/1866.
+The project, by German landscaper Emile David, was completed in 1865/1866.
 The garden features statues of Ramalho Ortigão and António Nobre, a set of sculptures by Juan Muñoz from 2001, and “O rapto de Ganímedes” (Kidnapping of Ganímedes).
 As part of Porto 2001, European Capital of Culture, this garden underwent remodeling.

 - Torre dos Clérigos - The Clérigos Church is a Baroque church in Porto, Portugal.
 Its tall bell tower, the Torre dos Clérigos, is visible from various points in the city and is one of its most iconic symbols.

 - Igreja do Carmo - A church built in the second half of the 18th century.
 Due to its architecture and interior carvings, it is considered one of the most remarkable buildings of Porto rococo.
 In 1912, its lateral façade was covered with tiles.
-The drawings on these tiles were designed by Silvestre Silvestri, featuring figurative compositions alluding to the cult of Nossa Senhora (Our Lady).
+The drawings on these tiles were designed by Silvestre Silvestri and are figurative compositions alluding to the cult of Nossa Senhora (Our Lady).
 The building is designated a national monument.

 - Fonte dos Leões - The Fountain of the Lions (Portuguese: Fonte dos Leões) is a 19th-century fountain built by the French company Compagnie Générale des Eaux pour l’Etranger.
 Cast by the Val d’Osne foundry in France, it is largely a replica of the fountain in the Town Hall Square of Leicester, England.